pablolucio97/Study_Content/general_development/learning_history.md

 ```
   ### 09/10/2024

   - At adding a new plugin to your app.json on Expo projects, run `npx expo prebuild` to expo execute the required configurations on native code.
+You can do all configs your app needs inside app.json or app.config.json and then run `npx expo prebuild` to expo apply these configurations on the native code.
   - If you need to use environment variables on app.json file, rename it to app.config.js, import dotenv and export the object using module.exports.
 Example:
   ```javascript
   import * as dotenv from 'dotenv'